Diamond Sunrise

 All ceremonies must:

-• Be conducted by a qualified officiant (Level 3 or higher for the Initiation; Level 5 or higher for the Portal; Level 7 or higher for the Ascent)
+• Be conducted by a qualified officiant (Level 3 or higher for the Initiation; Level 5 or higher for the Crossing; Level 7 or higher for the Ascent)

 • Be witnessed by at least three members of the relevant tier or higher